 All manuscripts must be submitted in English and in Microsoft Word format (.doc files only).
 The following Submission Guidelines pertain to all manuscript types, that is, Research Articles, Instructional Articles, and Review Articles.
 Ultimately, authors should follow the guidelines set forth in the most recent edition of the Publication Manual of the American Psychological Association (APA).
+The sixth edition is the most recent edition; however, on January 18, 2018, APA released new journal article reporting standards.
+You are encouraged to review those standards prior to manuscript submission.
 Manuscripts that are not formatted to APA guidelines may be rejected upon initial review.
 These submission guidelines are also available in pdf format.

 Please note: All submissions to the IJTLHE must consist of a single electronic file that adheres to the guidelines set below.
 Any pictures or graphics should be embedded in the MSWord .doc file.

 General Manuscript Structure